-Award: Challenge grants for infrastructure, equipment and technology upgrades
+Award: Challenge grants for infrastructure, equipment and technology upgrades for research development and commercialization

 Frequently Asked Questions of the Day